FAIR2-for-research-software/git-with-it/episodes/branching.md

 branch which is `multiply` and `origin/multiply` (i.e. the local copy of the branch is at the same point as the remote on GitHub).

-Knowing this we can see that the `multiply` branch diverged from the `fa76751` commit on `main` and that three commits have been made on the `multiply` branch.
+Knowing this we can see that the `multiply` branch diverged from the `fa76751` commit on `main` and that two commits have been made on the `multiply` branch.

 :::::::::::::::::::::::::::::::::